spacemeshos/testnet-guide/main.md

 # Welcome to the Spacemesh Testnet Guide

+!> The testnet haven't launched yet.
+This is a work in progress incomplete guide.

 We are happy to see you here.
 To learn the basics about Spacemesh and the Testnet, please read the intro on this page. tl;dr? skip the intro and [get started](install.md)!

 ## What is Spacemesh?